mam-dev/debianized-jupyterhub/README.md

 Note that the ``jupyterhub`` user is not removed when purging the package, but the ``/var/{log,opt}/jupyterhub`` directories and the configuration are.

-After an upgrade, the services restart automatically by default,
+**TODO** After an upgrade, the services restart automatically by default,

 ## Changing the Service Unit Configuration